Lenstralab/FocusFeedbackGUI/README.md

 make ZEN switch the duolink filter.
 - Max stepsize: the maximum distance the GUI can move the focus each frame.
 - Calibrate with beads: opens a file selector to select a file to use for calibrating the parameters used for Zhuang mode feedback.
-Before this, make a z-stack (100 nm interval, 101 planes) centered on beads (for example Tetraspec, 100 nm)
+Before this, make a z-stack (50 nm interval, 101 planes) centered on beads (for example TetraSpeck, 100 nm)
+- Warp image file: correct the warp introduced into a saved image and save the corrected file as a tif file.
+Before pressing this button, make sure the feedback channels are set correctly, as this information is used to determine which channels need to be corrected.
+Also, make a z-stack (50 nm interval, 101 planes) centered on beads (for example TetraSpeck, 100 nm), with the same channels and cylindrical lens(es).
+In the first dialog, choose a bead stack to calculate the correction from, or choose a transform.yml file.
+In the second dialog, choose the file(s) to be corrected.

 The 'Map' tab will display a map of the sample.
 The user can see here which positions have been visited, and at which positions an experiment has been done.